fbpx

 4. Adjust.
 If something isn’t working, adjust and welcome change.

 5. Be flexible.
-Allow opportunities for your rhythm in a given day to change and adapt based on what’s going on.
+Allow opportunities for your rhythm to change and adapt based on what’s going on in the day.

 6. Display.
-I truly believe it’s important for children to know what to expect in their days.
-Take some time to draft up your homeschool rhythm and display it in your home.
+I genuinely believe it’s essential for children to know what to expect in their days.
+Take time to draft up your homeschool rhythm and display it in your home.

 When should I reassess our family’s homeschool rhythm?

 I like to review all elements of our homeschool every six weeks.
-Six weeks is often enough time to establish habits and honestly evaluate if the rhythm is working for me and my family.
+Six weeks is often enough time to establish habits and evaluate whether the rhythm works for me and my family.

 Of course, if your children are unhappy or you feel like you’ve neglected important elements within your family’s rhythm, then by all means, reassess things earlier than six weeks.

-A regular and honest reflection on your homeschool will hopefully help you address problems before they balloon out of control.
+Reflecting regularly and honestly on your homeschool will hopefully help you address problems before they spiral out of control.

 Do you have a homeschool rhythm?
-What’s the most important elements in your day?
+What are the most important elements of your day?
 I invite you to share them with us!

-Pssst – If you’re new to homeschooling and need further ideas and encouragement, then I invite you to check out the book: My Kitchen, My Classroom: An Introduction to Homeschooling.
-This book provides plenty of inspiration and insights for both new AND veteran homeschoolers alike!
+Pssst—If you’re new to homeschooling and need further ideas and encouragement, I invite you to check out My Kitchen, My Classroom: An Introduction to Homeschooling.
+This book provides plenty of inspiration and insights for both new and veteran homeschoolers!

 SHARE WITH OTHERS